datalad/datalad-catalog/docs/source/pipeline_description.rst

     datalad save -m "add metadata to mydataset"

-Various metadata formats are recognized by DataLad MetaLad's extractors.
+Various metadata formats can be recognized by DataLad MetaLad's extraction process.
 See :doc:`metadata_formats` for an overview and `DataLad Metalad`_'s documentation for more detail.